E.J. and Sara Evans Scholar of Jewish History and Culture

 Another book of mine, an Introduction to the Contemporary Catholic Church, was published in March 2010 by Carmel Press in Israel, being the first-ever book on the matter in Hebrew.
 A thoroughly revised and adapted English version was published by Routledge in 2014.

 Before coming to UNC, I spent four years teaching and doing research at Paideia Institute in Stockholm and Tel Aviv University, as well as a year as a Carey postdoctoral fellow at the Erasmus Institute at the University of Notre Dame, two years at the Jewish Theological Seminary in New York, and one semester at Harvard.
-More recently, I was a fellow for one semester at the Frankel Institute at the University of Michigan.
+Later, I was a fellow for one semester at the Frankel Institute at the University of Michigan.

 I am working now on a study of traditional Jewish guides to marital sexuality, and on a project regarding Catholics and their neighbors in a small town in North East England in the 1950s-1970s.